tocshi/tocshi.github.io/index.md

 <br>
 ### Automatically Generated Texture Synthesis

+A project for my Computer Vision course where I used Python to demonstrate the [Efros and Leung method](https://people.eecs.berkeley.edu/~efros/research/EfrosLeung.html) of texture synthesis.
+Simply put, it fills in a portion of an image with a sample texture from a different part of the image, using a comparison of the sum of squared differences between the to the fill area and the sample texture to determine how the texture is generated.
+This allows the resultant texture fill to look as natural as possible.
+I tested this process on multiple images, two of which are shown below.

 <img src="tocshi.github.io/Library/moon.JPG" width="48%" height="48%"> <img src="tocshi.github.io/Library/MoonkaS.JPG" width="48%" height="48%">
 <img src="tocshi.github.io/Library/Momiji.PNG" width="48%" height="48%"> <img src="tocshi.github.io/Library/MomiS.JPG" width="48%" height="48%">
 <br>